yukisan0718/Complex_NMF_for_phase_reconstruction/README.md

 ## Overview
 Implementation of complex NMF algorithms proposed by H. Kameoka et. al. [1-2].

-The conventional NMF implicitly assumes additivity of magnitude (or power) spectrum, and does not take account of phase information.
+Conventional NMF implicitly assumes additivity of magnitude (or power) spectrum, and does not take account of phase information.
 On the contrary, the "complex_NMF.py" is based on an algorithm using the phase information, it can reconstruct the original phase spectrum.

 ## Requirement